fbpx

 The Midnight Company is a St. Louis-based enterprise, focusing on new and interesting work for the stage, screen and internet.
 The Midnight Company was founded in 1997 by Joe Hanrahan and David Wassilak.
 David left the Company in 2007 to help form The St. Louis Actors Studio.

 Saint Louis Ballet is a professional and innovative ballet company under the direction of former New York City Ballet principal dancer Gen Horiuchi.
-Comprised of 25 professional dancers from throughout the United States, Japan and Slovakia, the company presents both classic and contemporary ballets from Swan Lake and The Nutcracker to work by the renowned George Balanchine and choreographers creating new and provocative ballets for companies across the country.
+Comprised of 25 professional dancers from throughout the United States, Japan and Slovakia, the company presents both classic and contemporary ballets.
 Pointe to Succeed is Saint Louis Ballet’s ambitious outreach program, aimed at bringing the beauty, joy and discipline of ballet to underserved students in the region.

 Saint Louis Story Stitchers is comprised of professional artists and African American youth ages 16-24, working together to create social change with a current focus on gun violence prevention.
 Story Stitchers works to promote a better educated, more peaceful and caring region through the creation and dissemination of original art.
 Public presentations are designed to take original art into neighborhoods, cultural and educational centers, and on to the stages of the Kranzberg Arts Foundation in the Grand Center Arts District, where Story Stitchers have been in residence since 2014.
 Artists run a Storefront Studio in the historic Loop District at 616 N Skinker Blvd.